Tenants

 During The Tenancy

-It also means that if you discover a fault or need any maintenance on the property you can contact one of our professional, ARLA qualified staff.
+It also means that if you discover a fault or need any maintenance on the property you can contact one of our professional, ARLA trained staff.
 And for your peace of mind, we are members of the appropriate professional bodies and redress schemes.

 When renting a Property through Curchods, there are two different types of Tenancy Agreements which can be created;

-You usually have an AST if:
+You usually have an APT if:

 Non Housing Act Tenancies (Common Law)